Yihwan/aprendia/git/README.md

 This will add the name of the current working branch to your terminal prompt.
 The colors mean:

+🟥 Red — You have unstaged changes locally.
+In other words, your working directory is NOT clean.

+🟨 Yellow — You've committed some changes that haven't been pushed to remote yet.
+In other words, your branch is "ahead" of remote.

+🟩 Green — Your branch is up to date with remote.
+In other words, you have nothing to commit.

-**Never push directly into master.** Remember to exercise extra caution when your terminal prompt indicates you are on the master branch.
+⚠️ **Never push directly into master.** ⚠️

+Remember to exercise extra caution when your terminal prompt indicates you are on the master branch.
 If you ever see that `master` is red (i.e. you have unstaged changes locally), remember to checkout to a new branch before commiting. **You should never see `master` in yellow (i.e., your local branch is ahead of remote master) at any time**.